eclipse-imagen/imagen/docs/guide/acquisition/index.md

 ### 4.8.2 The ImageCanvas Class

 A canvas in Java is a rectangular area in which you draw.
-JAI extends the `java.awt.Canvas` class with the `ImageCanvas` class, which allows you to \"draw\" an image in the canvas.
+ImageN extends the `java.awt.Canvas` class with the `ImageCanvas` class, which allows you to \"draw\" an image in the canvas.
 Like `Canvas`, the `ImageCanvas` class inherits most of its methods from